retyui/react-native-bundle-discovery/README.md

 | outputJsonPath: string | `<root>/metro-stats.json` | The path where the JSON report will be saved.
 Defaults to `metro-stats.json` in project root.                                            |
 | includeCode: boolean   | `true`                    | Whether to include the source and output code in the JSON report.                                                                        |

+**⚠️ Be cautious sharing reports with `includeCode` enabled**

+Enabling this option significantly increases report size and **embeds the source code** of your assets.

+If your code is proprietary 🔒, share these reports responsibly 🤝!

+---

 ### `createResolveRequest(options: ResolveRequestOptions)`

 | Prop                   | Default value             | Description                   |